hack3rs.ca network-security

 practice-plan

-# Build a small lab hash set and practice identifying correct hash modes before running Hashcat.
+# Create a small set of test hashes with known passwords and practice identifying the correct hash mode for each.

-# Write a remediation-focused report template that maps recovered passwords to actions.
+# Draft a remediation report template that maps each recovered credential type to a specific action.

 <- previous tool OpenVAS / Greenbone CE -> next tool Cain & Abel